Why You Should Get Your Commercial or Industrial Roof Inspected This Spring

 *Note: If snow or ice is on your roof, do not step on it.
 Call a roofing professional to avoid serious injuries.

-Extreme temperature fluctuations, like those experienced by many areas of the U.S. this winter, can cause your roof to expand and contract, causing a thermal split.
+Extreme temperature fluctuations, like those experienced in many areas of the U.S. this winter, can cause your roof to expand and contract, leading to a thermal split condition.

 A professional must address this crack in your roof, as it prevents your roof from protecting your building from the elements.

-While on your commercial roof, look for general wear and tear and damage caused by ice, freeze/thaw cycles, and ice damming.
+While on your commercial roof, look for general wear and tear and damage from ice, freeze-thaw cycles, and ice damming.

 Reach Out to Ridgeworth Roofing for a Spring Roof Inspection

 The leak could also be unrelated to the roof itself.
-An unsecured mechanical door, for example, could be one explanation for water entering the building.
+An unsecured mechanical door, for example, could be one reason water is entering the building.

 Before you panic, call a professional.
-Call Ridgeworth Roofing to schedule a commercial roof inspection with one of our commercial roofing experts today.
+Contact Ridgeworth Roofing to schedule a commercial roof inspection with one of our commercial roofing experts today.